go-arrower/arrower.org/docs/basics/04-jobs/index.md

 other database operations, this prevents common issues with background tasks in distributed systems and is an easy architecture and easy to understand and debug. \
-Workers uses transaction-level locks so db operations performed in the worker will commit or rollback with job's transaction.
+Workers uses transaction-level locks and db operations performed in the worker will commit or rollback with job's transaction.

 :::caution